 While many attorneys are trustworthy and genuinely working to help, there are some who go about a case in an inappropriate or harmful way.
-As a citizen without a legal education, an attorney is the solution to legal issues and complications.
+As a citizen without a legal education, an attorney is a solution to legal issues and complications.
 They are meant to be extremely trustworthy and reliable figures.

 However, sometimes working with an attorney does not go as planned.
 It can sometimes be unintentional, but it is still not right.
 If your attorney acted wrongfully toward you in any way, you may have the right to file a legal malpractice suit against them.
+Call our Denver legal malpractice lawyer today for a free consultation at Jordan, Herington & Rowley (303) 465-8733

-Knowing You Have a Case
+Do You Have a Legal Malpractice Suit?

-The main thing you will need to do to be successful in a malpractice suit is prove that there was an attorney-client relationship between you and the attorney that you are accusing.
+The main thing you will need to do to be successful in a malpractice suit is proving that there was an attorney-client relationship between you and the attorney that you are accusing.
 This would mean that the attorney made a promise to you to treat your case with respect and provide you will effective and intelligent support and advice during the proceedings.

 The most likely way you can show proof of this is by providing a contract that you both signed.
 However, some states allow a client’s belief that there was a relationship to be enough.